Mohammed-Faazil-16/Objection_Detection/README.md

-Here's a sample README file content for your project.
-This README provides an overview of the project, instructions for setup, usage, and any dependencies.

 Object Detection with MobileNet SSD
 This project demonstrates object detection using the MobileNet SSD model with OpenCV.
-The model identifies and labels objects within an image based on a pre-trained network.
+The MobileNet SSD model is utilized to identify and label objects within an image based on a pre-trained network.

 Table of Contents
 Project Overview